makeabilitylab/physcomp/electronics/leds.md

 ### A diode's "on" or "forward" voltage

 To use a diode, you must apply a *minimum voltage*, which is typically called the "on voltage" ($$V_{on}$$) or "forward voltage" ($$V_{f}$$).
 Drawing again on a hydraulic analogy, think of a diode like a spring-triggered door in a water pipe (see image below).
 The door will only open when the water pressure exceeds a certain threshold (overcoming the strength of the spring).
 The door also prevents back flow as it can only open in one direction (thus, water can only travel in one direction in the pipe).
+Pretty cool!

-A typical value for $$V_{f}$$ is 0.7V—so it "costs" only ~0.7V to install a "current" backflow preventer in your circuit.
+A typical value for $$V_{f}$$ is 0.6-0.7V—so it "costs" only ~0.7V to install a "current" backflow preventer in your circuit.
 Why would you need this?
-For example, to protect your circuit in case your users stick a battery in the wrong way.
+For example, to protect your circuit in case you stick a battery in the wrong way.

 ![](assets/images/DiodeWaterTrapdoorAnalogy.png)